 Each summer, ExxonMobil Foundation provides selected local nonprofit agencies with grants designated to hire college interns for eight weeks during the summer.
 As Community Summer Jobs Program interns, students are introduced to nonprofit social, cultural, and health service organizations so that they may familiarize themselves with the nonprofit sector and, hopefully, consider careers or volunteer leadership positions in this area of work.
 Internship positions vary from caseworkers to public relations assistants to event planners.
 Each internship lasts eight weeks and may take place any time between mid-May and the end of August.

-Interns are required to attend a Kick-off Reception held in Fairfax (June 11, location TBA), the Professional Development Seminar (June 20, Fairfax) held at Exxon Mobil Corporation offices, and one service project (June/July) organized by Volunteer Fairfax.
+Interns are required to attend a Kick-off Reception Breakfast held in Fairfax (location and date TBA), and a service project (June) organized by Volunteer Fairfax.
 Interns must work a minimum of 35 hours per week over an eight-week period.

 Questions about the program should be directed to Community Summer Jobs Program staff.